 The Cassini spacecraft has made 127 close flybys of Titan over the course of its 13-year project at the Saturn system–along with many more remote observations of this misty moon-global.
 When Cassini intentionally dropped the ESA’s Huygens Probe, it floated down thru Titan’s dense ecosystem to eventually land on its peculiar floor in January 2005.

 “Now that we’ve finished Cassini’s investigation of Titan, we’ve got enough detail to genuinely see what Titan is like as an international, globally,” commented Dr. Steve Wall in an August eleven, 2017 NASA Jet Propulsion Laboratory (JPL) Press Release.
-Dr. Wall is deputy leader of Cassini’s radar crew on the JPL, that is placed in Pasadena, California.
+Dr. Wall is the deputy leader of Cassini’s radar crew on the JPL, placed in Pasadena, California.

 Planetary scientists now have received enough data to understand the distribution of Titan’s surface features (such as seas, dunes, and mountains) as well as the behavior of its atmosphere over the years.
-The scientists also are now capable of start piecing collectively how floor drinks might migrate from pole to pole.
+The scientists are now capable of piecing collectively how floor drinks might migrate from pole to pole.

 Cassini’s observations could nevertheless offer greater engaging clues.
 Planetary scientists had been looking for summertime rain clouds to form on the north pole, as their models have expected.
-Cassini detected rain clouds on the south pole, during Titan’s southern summertime, again in 2004.
+Cassini detected rain clouds on the south pole during Titan’s southern summertime, again in 2004.
 However, clouds at excessive northern latitudes were few in the wide variety.

 “The surroundings appear to have more inertia than most models have assumed.
 Basically, it takes longer than we thought for the weather to change with seasons,” commented Dr. Elizabeth Tuttle on August 11, 2017, JPL Press Release.
-Dr. Tuttle is a Cassini imaging team partner at Johns Hopkins Applied Physics Laboratory, in Laurel, Maryland.
+Dr. Tuttle is a Cassini imaging team partner at Johns Hopkins Applied Physics Laboratory in Laurel, Maryland.

 Cassini’s Grand Finale